ArsemaBesera/Arsema_Portfolio/README.md

 ## [Project 4: Project Overview : Heart Disease Prediction using SAS](https://docs.google.com/document/d/1WjyLIZy3Z77E65dbrs7RigIHa_jq6qkouBWKnh8tpHU/edit?usp=sharing)

-Logistic regression analysis has been used to construct a predictive model using SAS for heart disease using various predictors - this project was completed in a group of 3 in my Data Analysis and Regression course.
+A logistic regression analysis was used to construct a predictive model using SAS for heart disease using various predictors - this project was completed in a group of 3 in my Data Analysis and Regression course.

 The data was from Kaggle: https://www.kaggle.com/amanajmera1/framingham-heart-study-dataset